TheGoldenChicken/P-pipe/dev_log.md

 Might wanna look into new way of having priorities in Github, right now, I can kinda get it to work (all having same priority, I can just reorder them), but it doesn't show a nice story of what was high- and low-priority at different times.

 This has been quite fast and informative.
 Also ended up using `transaction_status` as an enum, since what I learned from `dispatches_to`, challengees-side, so that's nice!

+# 27-10-2025

+Worked a bit on making backend work for new implementation of challenges and transactions.
+No troubles really.

+Added `dispatch_location` column to transactions, reckon that's easier to go by, than splitting `data_intended_location` on keywords.

+Right now, we just get a number of random places to dispatch to for each slice of data.
+That can be changed.
+Each slice of data should maybe also be split between different locations.
+Whatever, can do later.
+Didn't take too long to implement what was implemented. ~1 hour.

+Started writing tests, but then realized I need to account for the randomness...
+Shit.
+How the hell do I unit test that?
+Might be I'll have to seed the thing?
+But then how will I know the outcome, and will I have to recheck it every single time?
+Best way to test is probably to avoid the randomness alltogether, and then test the randomness by proptesting or something?

+Maybe...